lrse/synthetic-forest-datasets/README.md

 The files are named taken the following convention: a_n_m.txt, where a stands for the number of the scene, n stands for is n-th division of the scene, and m stands for the m-th subcloud of the n-th partition.
 Each of the n partitions have a maximum of 2500000 points, whereas each subcloud has approximately 10000 points from that partition, segmented in the xy plane using K-means.

 ## Forest Simulator Configuration
-In the annexed SilatorConfiguration file there are presented the parameters used in the simulator to generate both datasets.
+In the annexed SimulatorConfiguration.txt file there are presented the parameters used in the simulator to generate both datasets.

 ## Reference
 This dataset was publish in the paper: